tessalt/componentstalk/presentation.md

 - like DOM querying and event listening
 - this makes our code very brittle and tightly-coupled
 - no modularity
-- relies on the dumb markup being a specific way
+- relies on the dumb markup being dumb in a specific way
 - hard to read and maintain
 - implementation details all over the place
 - unnecessarily imperative